Xqhare/Xqhare/README.md

 # Xqhare
-Hello there, I'm sure your standing, take a seat, you'll need it!
-I'm Xqhare, a self-taught programmer with a passion for systems programming and everything that breakes!
+Hello there, I am Xqhare, a self-taught programmer with a passion for systems programming and everything I can break!
 My journey started with some classical education in JavaScript and MySQL in school, after which I transitioned to using Python for my projects.
 Now I have hopped onto the rust train and can't get off, it's just too BLAZINGLY FAST!
 Alongside my programming journey, I have also switched to using Linux as my main operating system, and gained some familiarity with bash.
-During the transition to linux I have also picked up neovim as my IDE.
+During the transition to linux I have also picked up neovim as my IDE with which I hope to gain favor with the neck-beard council and learn the most difficult incantations that makes the black magic inside machines work.

 ## 🚀 About Me
 - 👨‍💻 I'm self-taught in Rust and Python, with some classical education in JavaScript and MySQL.
-- 💡 I'm a self-taught programmer, always eager to learn and explore new technologies.
+- 💡 I'm a self-taught programmer, always eager to learn.
-- 🔭 Currently, I'm working on enhancing my skills in systems programming and automation.
+- 🔭 Currently, I'm working on solving problems only I have and make for myself.
-- 🌱 I'm constantly learning and growing.
 - ✨ I'm creating bugs since first programming an autominer, using Lua, in a Minecraft mod called "ComputerCraft" sometime in the early 2010's.

 ## 💌 The quote I code by